Adding fluoride to public water supplies

 - Prevents tooth decay.
 Fluoride in water is the most efficient way to prevent one of the most common childhood diseases – tooth decay.
 An estimated 51 million school hours are lost each year due to dental-related illness, and one study has shown that children who live in communities without fluoridation are three times more likely to end up in the hospital to undergo dental surgery.

 - Protects all ages against cavities.
 Studies show that fluoride in community water systems prevents at least 25 percent of tooth decay in children and adults, even in an era with widespread availability of fluoride from other sources, such as fluoride toothpaste.
+Why fluoride is called nature's cavity fighter.

 - Safe and effective.
 For 70 years, the best available scientific evidence consistently indicates that community water fluoridation is safe and effective.
 It has been endorsed by numerous U.S. Surgeons General, and more than 100 health organizations recognize the health benefits of water fluoridation for preventing dental decay, including the Centers for Disease Control and Prevention, the American Medical Association, the World Health Organization and the American Dental Association.